When to Trust the Answer: Question-Aligned Semantic Nearest Neighbor Entropy for Safer Surgical VQA: Introduction

 \section{Introduction}

 Minimally invasive and image-guided procedures demand rapid, reliable interpretation of complex visual scenes.
 Surgeons must reason over instrument motion, tissue appearance, and evolving anatomy while operating under time pressure and with limited field of view.
 Visual Question Answering (VQA) for surgery has emerged as a compelling paradigm for turning raw pixels into actionable, query-conditioned information that could support intraoperative decision-making and surgical training~\cite{seenivasan2022surgical}.
-At the bedside, accuracy is not enough: when uncertain, the system must default to safety.
-In clinical contexts "hallucinations", generations of plausible but factually incorrect or fabricated content, can erode trust and cause harm.
+In clinical deployment, accuracy is not enough: when uncertain, the system must default to safety, particularly when the model may misunderstand or fail to answer the question being asked.

 Most existing surgical VQA studies optimize for utility~\cite{seenivasan2022surgical, he2024pitvqa, he2025pitvqa++} and only indirectly touch on safety.
 Two limitations recur.
 First, systems often lack explicit mechanisms to recognize and communicate uncertainty, to abstain, or to route queries to a human expert.
-Second, evaluations are commonly conducted under “in-template” conditions, where test questions closely mirror training phrasings; this setup encourages text-matching shortcuts and overestimates robustness to the linguistic drift that is routine in real clinical conversations.
-As a result, models may appear competent while remaining brittle to paraphrase, negation, or clinically subtle rewordings, and they may fail to calibrate confidence to the true likelihood of error.
+Second, evaluations are commonly conducted under “in-template” conditions, where test questions closely mirror training phrasings, this setup encourages text-matching shortcuts and overestimates robustness to the linguistic drift that is routine in real clinical conversations.
+As a result, models may appear competent while remaining brittle to language variation, negation, or clinically subtle rewordings, and they may fail to calibrate confidence to the true likelihood of error.